 The Soundboks boasts a big, removable battery pack that lasts up to 40 hours on a single charge, and can easily be swapped to keep the party going.
 In terms of sound quality, it features both an indoor and an outdoor mode, with the speaker adding a touch of bass response outside.
-Two 10-inch woofers and a single 1-inch neodymium silk dome tweeter create the soundwaves, and do a good job of avoiding distortion at even the highest volumes.
+Two 10-inch woofers and a single 1-inch neodymium silk dome tweeter create the sound waves, and do a good job of avoiding distortion at even the highest volumes.
 Though it does cost a pretty penny, the Soundboks delivers the goods, easily ranking as the best outdoor speaker for your big dance party in the middle of nowhere.

-Our Soundboks 2 full review
+Read our full Soundboks 2 review

-The best for the the landscaped yard
+The best for the landscaped yard

 Why you should buy them: You’ve just finished landscaping your backyard paradise, but you’re missing the music.